JeremyLWright/JeremyLWright.github.io/content/posts/2021-12-28-rsd-design-by-refinement-Part-03.markdown

 - book
 ---

-In the last two posts we've been studying refinement, and how to utilize refinement into a methodical approach to describe a system and a proposed solutions.
+In the last posts we've been studying refinement, and how to utilize refinement into a methodical approach to describe a system and a proposed solutions.
 Now let's apply it to a simple example, sorting.

+This post has a paring with a video

+{{< youtube id="U0GS_X2NVXk" >}}

 # Designing Sorting